gitatmanu/nazbolizaBot/README.md

 ACCOUNT_NAME
 ~~~
 ### Execution
-When you have all the dependencies, you just have to 'python3 main.py'.
+When you have all the dependencies, you just have to execute 'python3 main.py'.
 You can use a terminal multiplexer like 'screen' or 'tmux', or a python daemonizer like pip package 'python-daemon'.